-Our mission is to be the most cost-efficient and customer focused clerk's office in the state of Kentucky.
+Our mission is to be the most cost-efficient and customer focused clerk's office in the Commonwealth of Kentucky.

 Our office is open Monday through Friday, 8am-4:30pm.
 Check our site Calendar for holiday closings.